boardzilla/boardzilla-docs/docs/game/adjacency.md

 # Adjacency and Grids

-Boardzilla provides a few tools to help determine adjacency or distance between elements on the Board.
+Boardzilla provides a few tools to help determine adjacency or distance between game elements.
 This can be complicated since different games might have wildly different needs for measuring distance and adjacency.
 So what is provided in Boardzilla is intended to cover a few basic scenarios while affording flexibility for a variety of non-traditional concepts of adjacency.

 It's also important that we distinguish between the concept of positioning from